holywyvern/rubify.js/README.md

 A rubification like system for facilitate class creation in JavaScript

 ## What does this do ?
-This simple package adds 4 functions to windows (or are imported as a module in node):
+This simple package adds 4 functions to the window object (or are imported as a module in node):

 reader

 writer

 accessor

 extend

 If you know ruby, most of this functions will sound similar (just ad attr_ before)